Karl Haendel

-Karl Haendel, (born 1976, New York City) is an American artist who lives and works in Los Angeles, California.
-Haendel is represented by Vielmetter Los Angeles, Mitchell-Innes & Nash, New York and Wentrup Gallery, Berlin.
+Karl Haendel (born 1976, New York City) is an American artist who lives and works in Los Angeles, California.
+Haendel is currently represented by Vielmetter Los Angeles, Wentrup Gallery, Berlin, and Sommer Contemporary Art, Zurich/Tel Aviv, and formerly worked with Mitchell-Innes & Nash, New York, and Yvon Lambert Gallery, Paris.

 Education

 Haendel received a bachelor's degree in Art Semiotics and Art History from Brown University in 1998.
 He attended the Whitney Museum Independent Study Program and the Skowhegan School of Painting and Sculpture in 1999 and 2000 respectively.
-He received a Master of Fine Arts degree from the University of California Los Angeles in 2003 where he studied with John Baldessari, Mary Kelly, and Paul McCarthy.
+He received a Master of Fine Arts degree from the University of California Los Angeles in 2003 where he studied with John Baldessari, Mary Kelly, Charles Ray, and Paul McCarthy.

 Work

+Haendel's work comprises drawing, installation, film, and public projects.
+He is best known for his large scale graphite drawings on paper.

+His work examines "masculinity, intimacy, friendship, fatherhood, and loss.
+With a blend of technical precision and dry, self-aware humor, Haendel invites viewers to slow down and reflect on the contradictions of contemporary life.
+Working primarily in graphite on paper, Haendel embraces analogue mark-making as both method and metaphor.
+His text-based drawings pair confessional, first-person reflections with the labor of drawing, surfacing relatable experiences of love, insecurity, grief, and Jewish identity...[his] works, explore vulnerability and emotional honesty as essential counterpoints to stereotypical expectations of masculinity."

-Haendel's practice focuses on the appropriation and recontextualization of visual signifiers through photorealistic drawing.
-His drawings, while often direct copies of photographs, are also composed at a markedly larger scale; transforming the quickness of composing a photograph with the manual labor required to produce drawings that often exceed 10 feet.
-Removing images from the original context, Haendel presents a new visual language and criticism on contemporary sociocultural relationships.
-"Though his work may cause us to debate the value of the original versus the copy, Haendel prefers not to situate his work on that familiar ground.
-Instead, he focuses on how a chain of iteration..."
-He “appropriates, copies, and re-makes images into new representations,” to “engage the long process of language building.”
+Haendel's practice focuses on recontextualization of visual signifiers through a personal and idiosyncratic language of drawing, comprising photorealism, cartoons, jokes and written texts.
+His drawings, based on sources both found and self-authored, are also composed at a markedly larger scale; transforming the quickness of composing a photograph with the manual labor required to produce drawings that often exceed 14 feet.
+Installing drawings in complex rooms sized installations, Haendel presents a new visual language and criticism on contemporary sociocultural relationships.
+Haendel "focuses on how a chain of iteration...re-makes images into new representations,” to “engage the long process of language building.”

 Haendel describes his role as an artist to “honestly present a vision of the world that he…believes to be true.”
 For Haendel, this conviction is the ethical underpinning of his practice.
-He defines himself in opposition to “the social artist, who cannot see how his identity is produced.”